Family Guide to Denmark – Skagen and Farup Sommerland

 Our family holiday in Denmark continued…

-After leaving Aalborg, we had great expectations about visiting the nothernmost point of Denmark – Grenen along with the seaside “city of light” – Skagen.
+After leaving Aalborg, we had great expectations about visiting the northernmost point of Denmark – Grenen along with the seaside “city of light” – Skagen.

-Skagen is Denmark’s main fishing port reknowned for its beaches, painting courses and bohemian lifestyle.
+Skagen is Denmark’s main fishing port renowned for its beaches, painting courses and bohemian lifestyle.

 It became a popular holiday destination, towards the end of the 19th century when many painters came to spend their summer in this region.
 They were looking for inspiration on this special retreat surrounded by beautiful seaside landscapes and the perfect sun light.
 There’s a beautiful legacy of art in Skagen.
 One of my favourite painters is Peder Severin Krøyer.
 We could admire some of his paintings in the Skagen Art Museum such as the famous “Summer Evening at Skagen.
 The Artist’s Wife and Dog by the Shore”

 It took us a 2 h drive to reach Skagen and we enjoyed each minute of this journey.
 We sang songs, played games and had long conversations while gazing at the landscape.
 Our first stop was Hotel Farup for one night.
 It is located in the center of a theme park, Fårup Sommerland (just 35 minutes away from Aalborg).

 Fårup Sommerland is one of the oldest and most popular theme parks of Denmark (opened in 1975!).

 It was voted the second best amusement park in Europe in 2015/16.
 You’ll find all sorts of attractions like wild roller coasters, sailing your own boat on the lake, riding on a 30’s style train, going down water slides or surfing waves in a swimming pool.The Aqua Park is open from 3rd of june to the 27 th of August.
 It is surrounded by a beautiful forest, next to a lake.

 If you’re looking for a true family friendly hotel Farup is a great option.